Sudden adiabaticity entering field-induced state in UTe2: Discussion

-The irreversible component $\Delta S_{irr}$ mainly consists of hysteretic losses during the first-order metamagnetic transition and, bearing in mind the similarity of the behaviour of the PDO data in the SC$_{\rm FP}$ state to that in the SC$_{\rm PM}$ phase (see also Ref.~\cite{ran_extreme_2019}), what is likely to be dissipation due to vortex movement.
-As shown in Fig.~\ref{fig:figure5}(d), rotating $H$ to higher $\theta$ leads to an overall decrease in $\Delta S_{\mathrm{irr}}$, apart from a local maximum around $\theta = 35^{\circ}$.
-As this is roughly in the middle of the $\theta$ range over which the SC$_{\rm FP}$ phase occurs, it possibly coincides with the strongest vortex pinning and thus the largest dissipation caused by vortex motion.
+The irreversible component $\Delta S_{irr}$ mainly consists of hysteretic losses during the first-order metamagnetic transition and, bearing in mind the similarity of the behavior of the PDO data in the SC$_{\rm FP}$ state to that in the SC$_{\rm PM}$ phase (see also Ref.~\cite{ran_extreme_2019}), what is likely to be dissipation due to vortex movement.
+As shown in Fig.~\ref{fig:figure5}(d), rotating $H$ to higher $\theta$ leads to an overall decrease in $\Delta S_{\mathrm{irr}}$, apart from a small local uptick around $\theta = 35^{\circ}$.
+As this is roughly in the middle of the $\theta$ range over which the SC$_{\rm FP}$ phase occurs, it possibly coincides with dissipation caused by a combination of metamagnetism, some vortex motion, and lack of perfect adiabaticity.
 Note that while $H_{\mathrm{m}}$ increases with increasing $\theta$, the jump in the magnetization at $H_{\mathrm{m}}$ at $1.4\,\mathrm{K}$ does not change significantly between $H\parallel b$ and $H\parallel [011]$ \cite{miyake_enhancement_2021}.
 Torque measurements shown in Fig. \ref{fig:figure6} also vary smoothly as a function of angle.
-Therefore it is unlikely that the additional latent heat released when entering the SC$_{\rm FP}$ phase is of magnetic origin; rather it is probably related to its electronic and/or superconducting properties.
+Therefore it is unlikely that the small irreversible heat involved when entering the SC$_{\rm FP}$ phase is of magnetic origin.

-Finally, we remark that the boundaries between the various low-temperature/high-magnetic-field phases of UTe$_2$ derived in this work from PDO and MCE data match those in the literature~\cite{ran_extreme_2019, aoki_unconventional_2022} very closely.
+Finally, we remark that the boundaries between the various low-temperature/high-magnetic-field phases of UTe$_2$ derived in this work from PDO and MCE data match those for CVT-grown samples in the literature~\cite{ran_extreme_2019, aoki_unconventional_2022} very closely.
 This is of interest because the zero- or low-field behaviour of UTe$_2$ seems very sensitive to the source, growth method, and quality of the crystals used (an excellent summary is given in Ref.~\cite{aoki_unconventional_2022}).
-The present study employs crystals from completely different sources to those used to produce the phase diagrams reported in Refs.~\cite{ran_extreme_2019, aoki_unconventional_2022}, perhaps suggesting that the high-field properties of UTe$_2$ are in some sense less sensitive to sample dependent disorder than those in zero or small magnetic fields.
+The present study employs crystals from different sources to those used to produce the phase diagrams reported in Refs.~\cite{ran_extreme_2019, aoki_unconventional_2022}, perhaps suggesting that the high-field properties of UTe$_2$ are less sensitive to sample dependent disorder than those in zero or small magnetic fields \cite{wu_arxiv_2023, frank_arxiv_2023}.